 How to write a postgraduate personal statement

 When applying for a course, your personal statement is a key part of the process.
 Your statement is going to shine a light on your personal experience, academic success, personal skills and any other factors that will support your application for further studies.
-Here are the top things to consider when writing your statement.
+Here are the top things to consider when writing your statement, for even more advice, make sure to download the postgraduate personal statement guide.

 You’ve probably already extensively researched your chosen course, but there are some extra points that will really help strengthen your statement.
 Is there a particular employment prospect that the course is key for?
 Are you keen to know more about the work of previous and current students on that course?
 By thoroughly researching the course modules and success stories you will be able to provide a solid reason for why you should be accepted to the course.
 Which leads nicely onto our next point…